 - Vacation: That dream vacation (Safari?
 All-inclusive?) can cost $5,000 to $10,000, depending on what’s involved.
 Don’t put it on a credit card—save for it in advance.

 - Car: Have you always wanted a Tesla?
 The Long Range model starts around $48,000.
 The more you can put toward the purchase price, the less you'll have to borrow.

 - General savings: Don’t forget that you might want a separate account for your everyday savings, so they don’t mix with your spending money.
 Keeping savings separate from your checking account makes them harder to spend.

 Should You Have Accounts at Multiple Banks?

 In general, it will be simpler to keep multiple savings accounts at one bank, if you can.
-That will make the transfer of funds easier between accounts, and you may get discounts or bundled fees for having more than one account at your bank.
+That will make the transfer of funds easier between accounts, and free checking accounts, and you may get discounts or bundled fees for having more than one account at your bank.

 Check out savings account options from Fifth Third Bank to find one that works best for your financial needs and goals.